JasonLocklin/HomePage/cv/professional_summary.md

 **Leader in Education Research, Analytics, and Organizational Transformation**

-Innovative leadership in student-centred education research, managing large-scale projects with skilled research design, advanced statistical analysis and effective knowledge mobilization.
-Adept at translating complex data into actionable insights to support organizational goals and strategic plans.

-Proven ability to lead organizational transformation through evidence-based decision-making, professional development, and program evaluation.
-Fosters a data-driven culture while efficiently resourcing initiatives.
-Committed to centering education community and student voice.
+Recognized in the Ontario educational research community as a leader in the field, educator of educators, dedicated to advancing student-centred educational research and practice.
+Expertise in transforming large-scale quantitative data into actionable insights and mobilizing knowledge to bridge theory and practice in meaningful ways.
+Passionately committed to dismantling systemic barriers by ensuring identity and social location no longer predict educational outcomes.
+Translates complex research into teachable, actionable strategies and fosters reproducible, transparent science.
+Proven ability to design innovative research, apply advanced quantitative methods, and foster data literacy through professional development.
+Committed to leading the translation of complex theory and research into practical, equitable policies and strategies that empower educators and centre student voice.

 \vspace{5pt}